ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 Open toolchains are available in the Public and Dedicated environments on {{site.data.keyword.Bluemix}}.
 You can create a toolchain in two ways: use a template to create a toolchain or create a toolchain from an app.

-Each toolchain is associated with a specific organization (org), and any user that is a member of that org can be added to the access control list for any of its associated toolchains.
-For more information about access control for toolchains, see [Managing access](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access){: new_window}.
-Before you create a toolchain, make sure that you are working in the org where you want to create the toolchain.
-The org that you are working in is displayed on the menu bar.
-To switch to another org, click the org in the menu bar and select the org that you want to switch to.
+Each toolchain is associated with a specific resource group or organization (org).
+If a toolchain is associated with a resource group, any user that has Identity and Access Management (IAM) Viewer permission for the toolchain resource or the resource group that contains it can access the toolchain.
+If the toolchain is associated with an org, any user that is a member of that org can be added to the access control list for any of its associated toolchains.
+For more information about access control for toolchains in Cloud Foundry orgs, see [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access_orgs){: new_window}.
+For more information about access control for toolchains in resource groups, see [Managing access to toolchains in resource groups](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access_resource_groups){: new_window}.

 ##Creating a toolchain from a template
 {: #creating_a_toolchain_from_a_template}